 As stated from the team themselves the benefits from this move are going to be beneficial for everyone inveolved: Users, Developers and Magnolia Systems.
 Just to stay tuned about the way the project evolves, visit Ma.gnolia.org (it sounds like a wordpress.com / wordpress.org to me).
 If you want to take a deeper look of what is going to happen take a look to the .pdf file:

 Most of people that stay tuned about the US election over the years would probably are aware for the common mistakes and the wrongly cast votes for the candidate presidents and their party.
 In fact this has been in the eye of the tornado after the latest elections.
 Well this year the United States Election Assistance Commission has released some sort of guidelines for the ballots that are going to be used (to learn more about ballots click here).
-The New York Times have posted a very interesting article entitled "
+The New York Times have posted a very interesting article entitled " How Design Can Save Democracy" that demonstrates the major problems in the 2004 ballot and assigns a solution for the upcoming elections.

 It's been a while since I posted any flash related websites.
 So here it is... nominated by The FWA as website of the month Nokia: Music Almighty.
 Enjoy.